backstreetbrogrammer/25_Concurrency/README.md

 Data in the buffer: 5
 ```

+Here we have used the classic `wait()`/`notify()` methods but in the subsequent chapters, we will see how to use
+advanced locking, condition variables or semaphores to get the same result.

 #### Thread states

 A thread has a state - for example, it can be running or not.
 We can get the thread state by calling `getState()`